 Yantras are geometrical figures intended to represent the basic energies.
-Just as every elementary geometrical figure, a straight line, a square, a cross or a triangle etc., has a symbolic value corresponding to the basic notions, similarly, the Yantras symbolise one or the other power or energy.
-In other words Vedic Yantras are the graphic representations of Mantras.
-Yantras can be drawn, engraved or painted on a variety of substances.
+Just as every elementary geometrical figure, a straight line, a square, a cross or a triangle etc., has a symbolic value corresponding to the basic notions, similarly, they symbolise one or the other power or energy.
+In other words they are the graphic representations of Mantras.
+They can be drawn, engraved or painted on a variety of substances.
 The classical eight tantrik surfaces are gold, silver, copper, crystal, birch, bone, hide (which can include any type of paper), and Vishnu stone (shalagrama).

-The Vedic Yantras are designed to remove the afflictions to obtain a specific result.
-The Yantras are inscribed with the mystical inscriptions of the afflicted beneficial planets at a particularly auspicious time to suit the individual wearer.
-The yantras shall be seen daily in the morning and one shall lit incense or lamp before the yantra every morning.
-It is auspicious and blesses the native with success and wealth by continous puja of Yantras.
+They are designed to remove the afflictions to obtain a specific result.
+They are inscribed with the mystical inscriptions of the afflicted beneficial planets at a particularly auspicious time to suit the individual wearer.
+It shall be seen daily in the morning and one shall lit incense or lamp before it every morning.
+It is auspicious and blesses the native with success and wealth by its continous puja.

 |